openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

    not yet been submitted, and try again to answer the question.

-  - If the learner has already submitted an answer, selecting **Reset** clears the submission.
+  - If the learner has already submitted an answer, selecting **Reset** clears the submission and, if the problem includes a Python script to randomize variables and the randomization setting is **On Reset**, changes the values the learner sees in the problem.
   - If the number of Maximum Attempts that was set for this problem has been reached, the **Reset** button is not visible.
-  - If the problem includes a Python script to randomize variables and the randomization setting is **On Reset**, the values the learner sees in the problem change.

 #. **Hide Answer button.**